 “Organisations need to rethink their recruitment strategy in order to find and attract a more diverse selection of leaders” says Jenny Hinde, executive director at The Clear Company, a UK-based diversity and inclusion (D&I) firm specialising in inclusive recruitment and talent management insight, training, and technology.

 “The challenge is to encourage leaders and organisations to step away from some of those very traditional approaches to recruitment, which continue to create barriers to candidates from different b backgrounds.”

 Jenny Hinde, Executive Director at The Clear Company.

-“We work with a lot with search firms who say they have been asked to provide a diverse shortlist, while also being briefed that the candidate needs to have had 15 plus years’ experience in a specific sector or role,” she says “Because of the historical context, those two things are often not compatible.“
+“We work a lot with search firms who say they have been asked to provide a diverse shortlist, while also being briefed that the candidate needs to have had 15-plus years’ experience in a specific sector or role,” she says “Because of the historical context, those two things are often not compatible.“

-In her varied career Jenny has worked in the HR departments of large corporates, advising on mergers, acquisitions, restructuring and major tenders, always through a lens of diversity and inclusion.
-She has more than 20 years’ HR experience and before joining The Clear Company she was HR Director of Amey where she led a successful Diversity and Inclusion agenda in the construction and engineering sector for 10 years.
+In her varied career, Jenny has worked in the HR departments of large corporates, advising on mergers, acquisitions, restructuring and major tenders, always through a lens of diversity and inclusion.
+She has more than 20 years’ HR experience and before joining The Clear Company, she was HR director of Amey where she led a successful diversity and inclusion agenda in the construction and engineering sector for ten years.